Puttu gets delicious when stuffed with mussel and squid…

 - In the mean time, have the grated coconut, puttu maker and the pressure cooker ready.

-- First, put 1 tbsp of grated coconut on the bottom of the puttu maker, then put a handful of wet rice flour.
+- First, layer 1 tbsp of grated coconut on the bottom of the puttu maker, then add a handful of wet rice flour.

-- Over the ice flour spread a spoonful of prepared mussel and squid peera.
+- Over the rice flour spread a spoonful of prepared mussel and squid peera.

-- Layer rice flour over the peera and sprinkle grated coconut on top.
+- Top with rice flour over the peera and sprinkle grated coconut as the top layer.